Johnson County Court Records

 Searching Criminal Case Records

 Criminal docket information is available through the Odyssey Public Access portal.
-Users can search by defendant name, case number, or hearing date to view charges, case status, upcoming court dates, and docket entries.
-Expunged records, sealed juvenile cases, and matters subject to nondisclosure orders will not appear.
+Search by defendant name, case number, or hearing date to view charges, case status, upcoming court dates, and docket entries.
+Expunged records, sealed juvenile cases, and matters subject to nondisclosure orders won't appear in results.

-For in-person searches, the District Clerk’s office maintains felony criminal case files, while the County Clerk handles misdemeanor records.
-Both offices are located at 2 N. Main St. in Cleburne.
+For in-person searches, the District Clerk's office holds felony criminal case files, while the County Clerk handles misdemeanor records.
+Both offices are at 2 N. Main St. in Cleburne.

 Arrest and Jail Records

-The Johnson County Sheriff’s Office maintains booking records, inmate rosters, and arrest reports.
-The Sheriff’s Office can be contacted for information about current inmates or recent bookings.
+The Johnson County Sheriff's Office maintains booking records, inmate rosters, and arrest reports.
+Contact the Sheriff's Office directly for information about current inmates or recent bookings.

 Johnson County Sheriff's Office